Do you suffer from acid reflux?

 What does it feel like?

-When you look at the system, your first thought might be – “How will that be comfortable?”.
+When you look at the system, your first thought might be – “How could that possibly be comfortable?”.

 This is a valid question, because sleeping on a hard surface is definitely not comfortable.
 But this system isn’t actually “hard”.